SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_integration_final_assessment.md

 2. **Integration Criteria**
    - Active maintenance and community support
-   - Unique capabilities not available in ChemML
+   - Unique capabilities not available in QeMLflow
    - Reasonable computational requirements
    - Compatible licensing for research/commercial use